Totto16/bigint_c/README.md

 - The C++ Struct has overloaded operators for all supported arithmetic instructions (e.g. `+`)
 - The C++ Struct supports implicit conversions from uin64_t and int64_t.
 - Supports serialization to string in dec, bin and hex
-- Completely tested, by comparing computation results to the `gmp` library
+- Completely tested, by comparing computation results to the `gmp` or `tommath` library
-- THe C++ library is header only and in the style of stb libraries, see tests on how to use it, it is completely optional and no C++ compiler is needed, if you only use the C library.
+- The C++ library is header only and in the style of stb libraries, see tests on how to use it, it is completely optional and no C++ compiler is needed, if you only use the C library.
 - This implementation stores the underlying data memory efficiently as an uint64_t array
 - supports C++ hash, it can be used as index in hashmaps and similar data structures
-- supports stream output with settings like `std::io_base::bin` and similar
+- supports stream output with io modifiers like `std::bin` and similar

 ### Operations